 where $\phi(\cdot)$ is a kernel function with $\phi(0)=1$, $\phi(x)=0$ if $|x|>1$.
-Furthermore $\phi(\cdot)$ is required to be even and differentiable on $[-1, 1]$ and $\ell_n\rightarrow\infty$ and $\ell_n=o(n)$.
+Furthermore, $\phi(\cdot)$ is required to be even and differentiable on $[-1, 1]$ and $\ell_n\rightarrow\infty$ and $\ell_n=o(n)$.
 The theoretical properties of \eqref{sn_alphai} can be found in \cite{xiao2012covariance}.
-To verify that the refined procedure with the estimates of long-run variance remains to control the FDR at the nominal level, we need to show the uniform consistency of the long-run estimators.
-This is beyond the scope of the current manuscript, but could be of interest in future research.
+To verify that the refined procedure with long-run variance estimates can still control the FDR at the nominal level, we need to show the uniform consistency of the long-run estimators.
+This is beyond the scope of this manuscript, but could be addressed in future research.